Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 To control the assignments, there are instructions on the configuration page about first steps.

 # orientationType
 The M669 B"orientationType" parameter specifies one of three possible orientation modes.
-It specifies how the robot behaves.
+It specifies whether and how the robot controls orientation of the endpoint.

 ![robot_coordinate_systems_small.jpg](/manual/configuration/robot_coordinate_systems_small.jpg)